 There are many services provided by the University to support students’ well-being, health and learning.
-Find the complete list of student support services.
+View a complete list of the University’s student support services.

-Accommodation Services provides information, resources and applications for University-owned or managed accommodation.
-They also provide an off-campus housing database as well as tips to help you find your own private housing.
+Accommodation Services provide information, resources and applications for University owned or managed accommodation.
+They also provide an off-campus housing database as well as tips to help you find housing on your own.

 The Careers Centre can assist you to find work while you’re studying, help you write a job application and help you prepare for an interview.
 Their online job database lists casual, part-time, and full-time jobs, as well as internships, graduate positions and vacation jobs.

 The Careers Centre runs regular workshops and events you can attend to help prepare you for entering the workforce.

 If you are studying in the Business School the Careers and Employability Office can help prepare you for your career in business.

 The Child Care Information Office provides information about childcare centres, occasional care, school holiday programs and on-campus facilities.
 The Child Care Information Office also manages the Usyd Student Parent and Carers Network to help you find other parents and connect.

 The University Health Service offers comprehensive medical care to all students.
 Domestic students with Medicare cards and international students who have Allianz Overseas Student Health Cover (OSHC) do not have to pay for consultations.
 International students who do not use Allianz OSHC will need to pay at the time of consultation and then claim a refund from their insurer.
 Some additional costs do apply for vaccines, equipment, or cancellation fees.

 Students with a disability can register with Inclusion and Disability Services.
 They will work with you to develop a personalised academic plan and help you gain access to the adjustments and services you need.